Where have you been? We’ve missed you on Sunday mornings in the Crosspoint Living Room! Are you ok?

 You are needed.
 The Body of Christ is not the same without you.

 You are missing out.
 There is just something about being together to sing, give, greet, serve, encourage, listen, and be reminded that you’re not in this life alone.

 Maybe this blog post seems loaded because I’m the pastor, and I preach on Sundays.
 But believe me, it is not.
 I’m not the attendance police, nor the Holy Spirit, nor trying to induce a heavy burden of guilt or a spirit of begrudging obedience to Hebrews 10:24-25.

-A weekly church service doesn’t save you, God won’t ask for your track record of attendance as a factor on if you enter Heaven, and God doesn’t love you more because you show up.
+A weekly gathering doesn’t save you, God won’t ask for your track record of attendance as a factor on if you enter Heaven, and God doesn’t love you more because you show up.

 At the end of the day, you are family, and we love and miss you.
 The Living Room just isn’t the same without you.
-We can’t wait to see you again, and please know the door is always open.
+We hope to see you again, and please know the door is always open.